 Teach English in Costa Rica

-- Being part of the community in the stunning Costa Rican countryside
+- Become part of the local community in the stunning Costa Rican countryside

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 There are two separate teaching projects to choose from on this programme, but both include homestay accommodation with a local family close by to your project.
 Staying with host families is a fantastic way to improve your knowledge of the local area and get a real insight and authentic experience of Costa Rican living, as well as refining your Spanish language skills, and you'll get to travel around and explore the surrounding area and further afield, if you wish, in your own time (evenings and weekends).